designstem/projects/waste/index.md

 ## Look for initiatives

-1. Look for three initiatives that have found solutions for the waste problem.
+1. Look for three initiatives that have found solutions to a waste problem.

-2. Collect what you’ve found and, in class, discuss why you chose these initiatives.
+2. Discuss your findings with members of your group and explain to your class why you chose these three initiatives.

 </section>